defenseunicorns/uds-common/README.md

 This task file includes a single task `package` which publishes zarf package(s) located at the base of the repository.
 Inputs for this task:

 - `FLAVOR`: the flavor of the zarf package to publish, defaults to `upstream`.
-- `TARGET_REPO`: the target OCI repository to publish the zarf package to, defaults to `oci://ghcr.io/defenseunicorns/packages/uds`.
+- `TARGET_REPO`: the target OCI repository to publish the zarf package to (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.
 - `VERSION`: the version of the zarf package to publish with no default.
 This should typically be version controlled by something like release-please.

 Note that this task will publish both `arm64` and `amd64` architectures, with the exception of the `registry1` flavor which will skip the `arm64` publish.

+### pull.yaml

+This task file includes one task:

+- `latest-package-release`: finds the latest package release for the repo and pulls it into the specified directory path.
+It has a required variable of `FLAVOR` which defaults to `upstream` and a `TARGET_REPO` variable which is the target OCI repository to publish the zarf package to (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.

+### lint.yaml

+This task file includes two tasks:

+- `deps`: installs all of the dependencies for linting the repository.
+- `yaml`: lints all of the `.yaml` files within the repository.

 ## Configuration Usage